-Enhanced Synthesis and Research Writing, Synthesis and Research Writing
+Enhanced Synthesis and Research Writing, Synthesis and Research Writing Prerequisite Additional Information: With a final grade of C- or better.

 Business Ethics

 Moral issues in business arising from the actions and decisions in production, advertising, marketing, etc. Justification of profit and private property, truth-telling and social responsibility, privacy, the role of the law in competition and trade, and the morality of worker-owner relations.
 Problems and perspectives raised by the advent of globalization in international enterprise.